xjlwi/powerman/README.md

 ## 📋 About This Portfolio

 This repository documents my journey studying foundational and cutting-edge research across ML/AI.
 Each paper entry includes a structured breakdown covering the core ideas, technical methodology, what makes it novel, and where it applies in production systems.
-Where applicable, I include code implementations that replicate or extend key results.
+Day 1 of building: 26 March 26.

 **What you'll find for each paper:**